david-star-git/op-markt/readme.md

 ## New Features

 - **Price History Graph**: The /price command now includes a graph showing the price history for the past 30 days.
 The graph displays buy prices in blue and sell prices in red, with formatted y-axis labels and transparent background.
 The graph title uses the formatted item name.

+You need to install `matplotlib` and `pandas` for the price graph to work.

 ## TODO